What is Hand Therapy?

 Hand Therapy is the art and science of rehabilitation of the upper limb - shoulder to hand.
 It involves evaluation and testing to assess the injured limb from which a specific treatment program can be designed.
 A variety of specialised treatment techniques are used to achieve these goals.

-What is a Practitioner of Hand Therapy?
+What is a Practitioner in Hand Therapy?

 Registered Occupational Therapists and Physiotherapists who, through further education, clinical experience and independent study have become proficient in the treatment of upper limb conditions resulting from injury, disease or deformity.